fangfufu/reddit-regex-counter/README.md

 # reddit-regex-counter
-Count the number of regular expression appearances within a subreddit within a certain period of time
+Count the number of regular expression matches within a subreddit.

 ## Description
 This package is a wrapper for [psaw](https://github.com/dmarx/psaw).
 It allows